AzorianSolutions/reflective/docs/wiki/project/milestones.md

 - [x] Provide support for updating data using object, dictionary, and list syntax.
 - [x] Provide support for dynamic references with pass-through data typing.

+### Version 0.1.1

+- [x] Provide support for deleting data using object, dictionary, and list syntax.

 ### Version 0.2.0

 - [ ] Provide support for updating data by path.